How to open an ice cream shop successfully in today’s market?

 • Variable costs: Food, beverages, labor costs.

-• Funding requirements: You might not have the necessary capital to open an ice cream shop on hand.
+• Funding requirements: You might not have the necessary capital to open an ice cream shop at hand.
 In this case, you need to explore different types of funding, from loans to lines of credit or merchant cash advances.

 3. Get all the licenses and permits required for opening an ice cream shop